Support for anxiety, health challenges, and major life transitions

 Separation and Divorce

-Availability: Weekly, with flexibility where needed.
-Please contact me to find out my current availability.
+Availability: Please contact me to find out my availability.

-Cost: £65 per session - reduced rates are offered for counselling students, as well as online or telephone appointments.
+Cost: £65 per session - reduced rates are offered for counselling students and concessions.

 Payment: In advance via BACS